twitchy-ears/ao3-wrapped/README.md

 Since this relies on reading your history there are certain things it will skip, this includes locked collections because it can't retrieve tags from them.

+It also can only read publicly visible fics because if it logs in as you it'll reset the date you last visited your fic.

 # Windows Installation and running